 John Scott, MD, FACS, provides a post-operative clinical review of patients' quality of life after a hernia repair.

-Razvan Opreanu, MD, shares what an 18-month post operative Gore® SYNECOR Intraperitoneal Biomaterial looks like.
+Razvan Opreanu, MD, shares an 18-month post operative view using GORE® SYNECOR Intraperitoneal Biomaterial hybrid mesh.

 Rodolfo J. Oviedo, MD, FACS, FASMBS, narrates on a robotic transversus abdominis release (TAR) and incisional hernia repair.